craftingcity/The-Known-World/An Ode to My Love.md

 One of the former, those who can, the lingering few roaming the edge of the fire, made a mistake.

 He might never recognize it, but he crossed an invisible boundary.
 It was drawn somehow, and she cannot act but to defend it.
-Perhaps it was drawn by the mark, or perhaps in historic code, or maybe it was only ever drawn in the Dog's mind - but nonetheless - she found his presence insufferable.
+Perhaps it was drawn by the mark, or in historic code, or maybe it was only ever drawn in the Dog's mind - but nonetheless - she found his presence insufferable.

 The Mouse has her space, and it will be respected.

 And so the Dog sat by the Mouse and growled.
 She bared her teeth at the interloper, seething with the need to defend her claim - or the one who claimed her?
 It doesn't matter to the Dog in the moment, she cannot comprehend the intelligent difference, and she cannot help herself from acting on the feeling.
-She can only act.
 As soon as it began, the night is over.